Why Electrical Grounding is Important

 National Electric Code requires that all kitchens have at least two outlets in the area located above the counter.
 The code also states that each major, motorized appliance (microwaves, fridge, dishwasher) should have its own circuit.

 These are, of course, only a handful of examples of the coding requirements set forth by the National Electric Code.
-Ask your electrician in Dover if you have any questions before starting your next home repair or remodeling project.
+Ask your local electrician if you have any questions before starting your next home repair or remodeling project.
 Codes change frequently and you’ll want to make sure you are up to date.

 Ask Electricians Around Dover Delaware About Safety Issues During Holiday Seasons